bcliang/docker-libgourou/README.md

 ```

 Notes:
-1. The shell script assumes that activated device configuration files (via Adobe ID credentials) have been mounted in the home directory (e.g. in `/home/libgourou`, `/home/libgourou/.adept/`, or `/home/libgourou/adobe-digital-editions/`).
+1. The shell script assumes that activated device configuration files (via Adobe ID credentials) have been mounted into `/home/libgourou` (alternates: `/home/libgourou/.adept/`, `/home/libgourou/adobe-digital-editions/`, etc.).
-2. To generate ADEPT configuration files (`activation.xml`, `devicesalt`, `device.xml`), use the interactive terminal and run the `adept_activate` utility
+2. To generate ADEPT configuration files (`activation.xml`, `devicesalt`, `device.xml`), use the interactive terminal and run the `adept_activate` utility.

 ### Interactive Terminal

-To manually run libgourou utils, run the container interactively and overide the docker entrypoint :
+To manually run libgourou utils, run the container interactively and overide the docker entrypoint:
 ```bash
 > docker run \
     -v {$PATH_TO_ADOBE_CREDS}:/home/libgourou/.adept \